-Here, we have all of the best, most anticipated album releases that are coming this year.
-From Rihanna’s long awaited R9, to Vampire Weekend’s first album since 2013’s Modern Vampires of the City, to Ariana Grande’s second album in six months, there’s a lot of new music to get excited about.
+Here, we have all of the best, Most Anticipated Album Releases that are coming this year.
+From Rihanna’s long awaited R9, to Vampire Weekend’s first album since 2013’s Modern Vampires of the City, to Halsey’s third LP, there’s a lot of new music to get excited about.
 And you know what new albums typically lead to: Your favorite artists, on tour.

 Lana Del Rey, Norman F***ing Rockwell